jspedrovicente/movies-showing-live/README.md

 # Getting Started with Create React App
 ------------------------------------------------------------------------

-OR If you just want to see the project working, it is currently on netlify:
+### Or If you just want to see the project working, it is currently on netlify:

 https://jpdev-movies-showing-live.netlify.app/
 ------------------------------------------------------------------------

+Thanks for reading :)